 “We are seeing a growing number of families resorting to harmful coping mechanisms such as begging, child labor, and marrying off children to survive,” he said, adding that U.N. humanitarian programs in the country were “reaching a potential breaking point” under the strain of the outbreak.

-Yaxley did not respond to VICE News’ requests for details on the extent of the rise in child marriage and labor.
-But humanitarian organizations have previously warned that the increased pressures of coronavirus on Yemen — considered by the U.N. to be the world’s largest humanitarian crisis even before the virus hit — would likely result in a rise in both scourges, as poverty-stricken families turned to extreme coping mechanisms.
+Yaxley was unable to respond by time of publication to a VICE News request for exact figures on the extent of the rise in child marriage and labor.
+But humanitarian organizations have previously warned that the increased pressures of the coronavirus on Yemen — considered by the U.N. to be the world’s largest humanitarian crisis even before the virus hit — would likely result in a rise in both scourges, as poverty-stricken families turned to extreme coping mechanisms.